Close

 Entitlement

-Because of their feelings of vast superiority and grandiosity, they have a magnificent sense of entitlement, believing they deserve eternal validation and the best of everything.
+Because of their feelings of vast superiority and grandiosity, they may seem to have a magnificent sense of entitlement, believing they deserve eternal validation and the best of everything.
 They also feel entitled to make everyone around them feel small and insignificant.

 Manipulation and gaslighting

 They turn reality on you.
 If you are upset about something, your spouse questions whether your perspective and feelings are based on reality.
-If it concerns them, they were “just joking” or “never said that.”
+If you’re upset about something they did, they insist they were “just joking” or “never said that.”
 You are accused of overthinking, over-feeling, and even being a bit “crazy” for thinking and feeling the way you do.

 Read: What is Gaslighting?
 How to Recognize This Bad Behavior in Your Relationship